anilkumar1392/EssentialApp/Main Module_Reference_ material/Lecture_03/Main_module_03.md

 When you create good, polymorphic, and single-purpose abstractions such as the FeedLoader protocol, you can use a Decorator to intercept operations easily and alter/extend/inject new behavior into your system.

 For example, the new FeedLoaderCacheDecorator is responsible for decorating (intercepting) any <FeedLoader>.load implementation and injecting the <FeedCache>.save side-effect on successful load results.

+## The Decorator Design Pattern
+“As is the case with many other patterns, the Decorator pattern is an old and well-described design pattern that predates DI by a decade.
+It’s such a fundamental part of Interception that it warrants a refresher.

+The Decorator pattern was first described in the book Design Patterns: Elements of Reusable Object-Oriented Software by Erich Gamma et al. (Addison-Wesley, 1994).
+The pattern’s intent is to “attach additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.”—Erich Gamma et al., Design Patterns, 175.

+A Decorator works by wrapping one implementation of an Abstraction in another implementation of the same Abstraction.
+This wrapper delegates operations to the contained implementation, while adding behavior before and/or after invoking the wrapped object.

+The ability to attach responsibilities dynamically means that you can make the decision to apply a Decorator at runtime rather than having this relationship baked into the program at compile time, which is what you’d do with subclassing.

+A Decorator can wrap another Decorator, which wraps another Decorator, and so on, providing a “pipeline” of interception.” – Dependency Injection: Principles, Practices, Patterns by Mark Seemann and Steven van Deursen

+## Comments in review

+// Classes are not very much composable.

+class FeedLoaderTests: XCTestCase {}

+but problem is that in the future we might want to compose this class with all the opertions that can be reusable

+// But class can inherit form one class.
+So the solution is use protocol.
+So class Inheritance is not composable it can only inherti form on class.

+However a swift class can confirm to multiple protocol.
+2. and INherit implemantaiton from their extensions.
+3. And you can constrain a protocol to a specific class.
+Protcol in swift compose much better than classes.

+Swift class can confirm to multiple protocol and inherit all of their extension.

+## Decorator does not cache or load it only coordinates the load and cache.
+It intercepts the load and it needs to send a message to the cache to save the laoded feed.

+We do not want to use LocalFeedLoader as a dependecy in 'FeedLoaderCacheDecorator' as LocalFeedLoader is a concrete type and it has it's own dependecy so we need to create all its dependecny.

+Also Doing this our test will be more fragile and This decorator will be less composable.

+## We want to test decorator in isolation so we want our decorator to have an abstraciton that also allows composibility.

+## Follow command-Query separation and Separate loading from separtion and the compose this functions together.
+If you need modularity you can decorate and compose yout components.
+When you don't need it.
+(Eg. very simple apps/ Use cases) you can go with the a more concrete and monolith approach.

+## Final thoughts

+When you want to ad a new behaviour use decorator and when you want to compose types that sahre common interface use Composites.